johnstontrav/klairejohnston-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 In the same box was a copy of anthology in which one of one of my poems is published.
 Notes from the judges of writing competitions I'd fared well in.
 A photograph of an early poem of mine hanging in a school administration building.

-The most recent stack of papers we a bunch of feedback forms from my latest creative writing workshop held a few months ago.
-What was written on those was not about the lyrical verses I had written muyself, but instead how the words I spoke held enough gravity for those attendees to feel engergised about their writing again, and to believe in the gift of their own words.
+The most recent stack of papers was a bunch of feedback forms from my latest creative writing workshop held just months ago.
+The responses of those attendees were not about the lyrical verses I had written, but how the words I spoke to them that day - the comments, critiques, suggestions - held enough gravity for them to feel energised about their writing again and to believe in the gift of their own words.

+One attendee introduced his reasons for attending the Creative Kickstart as simply to write for himself, as "everything that needs to be written has already been written".
+To his great surprise, his beautifully crafted poem, written in that session, had captivated us all.

+He emailed me the next day ...

+"I have never been asked to read anything twice.
+So thank you for that compliment.

+"I have never believed that what I wrote had any meaning except for me .... that anything I write could bring enjoyment to others".